barumau/panlingue/eng/402_sual_e_javabe.md

 You can also help with this website by translating content and correcting mistakes.
 Contents ("source code") of this website are stored in [GitHub](https://github.com/barumau/panlingue).
-You can also send your edited files by email to risto@panlingue.info
+You can also send your edited files by email to risto@pandunia.info

 #### When was Panlingue created?